0

 In this AVIQ Podcast episode host, Eddah, a tax and accounting associate discuss the simplified PAYE and how it makes filing easier, faster, and more convenient.
 She is joined by Wangechi Kanyeki, a small business owner.

-• Simplified PAYE vs. Old System: The recently introduced simplified PAYE Excel is a summarized version that can replace the old, detailed Excel that contained multiple sheets.
+• Simplified PAYE vs. Old System: The recently introduced simplified PAYE Excel is a summarized version (between 3–5 sheets) replacing the old, detailed Excel that contained multiple sheets.
 While the old version had many sheets, the simplified version typically has only three sheets.
 If using fringe or gratuity benefits, it may have five sheets.

 • Recommendations for Employers: Employers are encouraged to adopt the new system early, train their teams on how to use it, and ensure filing is completed before the 9th of each month.